- How we collect personal information from you

-This means we will send you whatever you’ve asked for, eg a resource you’ve ordered – or write a letter to acknowledge a gift.
+We will send you whatever you’ve asked for, e.g. a resource you’ve ordered – or write a letter to acknowledge a gift.
 This doesn’t affect your other communications preferences.

 - If you are an existing supporter, as at 25 May 2018, and have requested emails, we will continue to send emails to you.
-GDPR calls this legitimate interest.
+The General Data Protection Regulations (GDPR) call this legitimate interest.

 - We may also contact you by post or telephone where we have a legitimate interest to do so – for example, to follow up a request you have made.
 We will never call to seek a donation.
 For example, where you have previously made donations to ODUK&I, we may continue to send you information about the work your donation is making possible or other ways to get involved.

 - Where you have previously asked us not to contact you in this way, we will continue to respect your contact preferences.

 - You can amend your preferences at any time by contacting us by via telephone, post or email as shown in the section ‘Your choices and telling us when things change’ below.